Capillary/ecom-api-document/source/includes/_location.md

 LocationRefCode | string | The location reference code that you want to map to a delivery area DeliveryType | string  | The type of delivery of the location.
 Value: `H` if the type is Home delivery, `S` for store pickup, `N` if the store supports both pickup and delivery
-AreaRefCode | string | Delivery area reference code that you want to assign Operation | string | Value: add, remove.
-Specify `add` delivery address to a location, 	`remove` to delete
+AreaRefCode | string | Delivery area reference code that you want to assign Operation | string | Specify `add` to add delivery area to a location, 	`remove` to delete the delivery area from a location